Anti Villain: New Media

-Fury Of Solace, originally created for the ELE application contest note he didn't make it onto the DVD despite a fantastic song, probably because he really isn't evil.
-His Villain Songnote linked above details how he had to kill a young girl's parents (and, implied by extension, become her nemesis) so she'll become a superhero and save the world.
+- Fury Of Solace, originally created for the ELE application contest note .
+His Villain Song note details how he had to kill a young girl's parents (and, implied by extension, become her nemesis) so she'll become a superhero and save the world.

 - One of the prequel comics show that Penny actually likes him too.